jborean93/smbprotocol/README.md

 ## Examples

-There are 2 different APIs you can use with this library.0
+There are 2 different APIs you can use with this library.

 * `smbprotocol`: Low level interface that can do whatever you want but quite verbose
 * `smbclient`: Higher level interface that implements the builtin `os` and `os.path` file system functions but for SMB support